apurvk/Stroop_Test_Analysis/README.md

 If you just download up the file Stroop_Test.html, I believe that would act as a better Readme file.

+Check out StroopTest_Version3.pdf to check out my analysis.
+Feel free to download and check it out for yourself.

 Enjoy and thanks for checking out my profile.